FailAcademy/learning/adp-vancouver/_lessons/week-01/01-introducing-postgres.md

 ## Exercise 3

 Postgres is a 'Relational Database'.
-So far we have not specified any relationships between our tables.
-Let's create relationships between the tables we created in the last lesson.

-The relationships we'll create are defined as follows:
+The relationships we can create are:

 - 1 to 1 (1:1)
 - 1 to many (1:n)